scrapoxy/scraping-workshop/README.md

 However, I recommend taking some time to search and explore to get the most out of the workshop, rather than rushing through it in 10 minutes.

-## Requirements
+## Preflight Checklist

+### VirtualBox

-To simplify the installation process, I have pre-configured an Ubuntu virtual machine for you.
+To simplify the installation process,
+I've pre-configured an Ubuntu virtual machine for you with Chrome, VSCode, Python, Node.js, Playwright, and all the necessary dependencies for this workshop.

-You can download it [from the following link](https://bit.ly/scwsfiles).
+You can download it **[from this link](https://bit.ly/scwsfiles).**

 The virtual machine is in OVA format and can be easily imported into [VirtualBox](https://www.virtualbox.org) or [VMware](https://www.vmware.com).

-### Step 1: Install VirtualBox

-Please start by installing VirtualBox.
 I have also included the installation binaries for Ubuntu Linux, macOS, and Windows.

-### Step 2: Import the OVA appliance

-The minimum system requirements are:
+_Note: If the network is too slow, I have USB drives available with the VM._

+Click on `Import Appliance` and choose the OVA file you downloaded.
-- RAM: 8 Go
+The VM requires 8 Go RAM and 2 vCPU.
-- vCPU: 2

-Additionally, I recommend switching the network setting from NAT to **Bridge Adapter** for improved performance.
+I recommend switching the network setting from NAT to **Bridge Adapter** for improved performance.

 ### Linux

-If you prefer to use Linux without a virtual machine, ensure you have the following software installed:
+If you still prefer to use Linux without a virtual machine, ensure you have the following software installed:

 - Python (version 3 or higher) along with virtualenv
 - Node.js (version 20 or higher)
 - Docker

-## Workshop Installation
+## Setting up

+This step is necessary even if you are using the VM.

 ### Step 1: Clone the Repository